-The Construction Playbook contains 14 'key policies' mandated for central government departments and arms-length bodies on a 'comply or explain' basis.
+The Construction Playbook contained 14 'key policies' that should be considered throughout the project and programme lifecycle, mandated for central government departments and arms-length bodies on a 'comply or explain' basis.
+Product platforms can play a role in furthering many of these key policies.
+In particular, one of the policies is 'Harmonise.
+Digitise and Rationalise demand' and is described as follows: